phucho2306/panoramaVideo/example/README.md

 # panorama_example

-Demonstrates how to use the panorama plugin.
+Demonstrates how to use the capture_360_inside plugin.

 ## Getting Started